ajmalbuv/resume/typst-resume.typ

   "photo.jpg",
 )

-// Create the summary section.
 #section("Summary")
 Full-stack developer with expertise in Python, Django, PostgreSQL, and Flutter.
 Experienced in designing and deploying scalable applications with optimized performance and security.
 Proven ability to enhance system efficiency, streamline development workflows, and contribute to high-availability cloud deployments.
 Passionate about delivering high-quality software solutions in dynamic IT environments.

-// Create the education section.
 #section("Education")
 #subheading(
   "Krupanidhi Degree College",